Important Notice

 5 Steps to Winterize Your Home

-As the temperature begins to drop, consider taking some time to winterize your home.
-In doing so, not only are you better prepared for the winter season, but you can also save on energy costs and prevent future damage to your house, saving you money in the long run.
+As temperatures begin to drop across Middle Tennessee, consider taking some time to winterize your home.
+This preparation not only ensures your home is ready for the winter season, but it can also help save on energy costs and prevent future damage to your house, saving you money in the long run.
 Here are five simple steps you can take to winterize your home this year.

 Seal your home

-Don’t let those brutal winds inside!
-Your home is your fortress against the cold, so make it as airtight as possible.
-Give your home a quick run-through, checking for visible and hidden drafts in the following areas.
+Keep winter winds outside of your home by making it as airtight as possible.
+Give your house a quick run-through, checking for visible and hidden drafts in the following areas:

-Seal up all holes and reinforce existing points of entry with weather stripping.
-You can pick some up in your local hardware store.
+Seal up any holes you find, and reinforce existing points of entry with weather stripping, which you can find at most local hardware stores.

 Clean the guttersand inspect your roof

-If your gutters are clogged, they can freeze up and block the drainage.
-Prevent ice dams and roof damage by clearing leaves and other debris from your gutter.
-You could also take proactive measures by installing a gutter guard.
+If your gutters are clogged, they can freeze and block the drainage, potentially causing ice dams and roof damage.
+Prevent this by clearing leaves and other debris from your gutters or consider installing a gutter guard.
 Additionally, be sure your roof is patched, and your attic is properly insulated.
-Your attic should be about 10 degrees warmer than outside.
+Your attic should be about 10 degrees warmer than outside to minimize heat loss.

 Reverse your ceiling fans